-A previous record of academic study in one of the area of Business Administration is valuable and highly recommended in Sport Administration.
+A previous record of academic study in one of the areas of business administration is valuable and highly recommended in Sport Administration.
 Previous experience as a participant or coach is desirable for those interested in Master Coaching preparation.

-Course requirements (36 hour minimum)
+Course requirements (36-hour minimum)